Aryo15/Proxima/docs/installation.rst

 as well as a mail proxy server, written by Igor Sysoev.`

 The nginx config is pretty straightforward.
-Again, this is how I use it for `FlaskBB`.
+Again, this is how I use it for `Ekaayam`.
 Just copy the snippet below and paste it to, for example ``/etc/nginx/sites-available/flaskbb``.
 The only thing left is, that you need to adjust the ``server_name`` to your domain and the paths in ``access_log``, ``error_log``.
 Also, don't forget to